brookshelley/brookshelley.github.com/movies.md

     was garbage.
 It's like the creators of Scary Movie read Ready Player One, and thought, yea, we can do that.
 Terrible.

+59. **The VVitch**

+    This movie rules.
+It's about jettisoning a sex-negative, shitty family for the loving embrace of Satan and a coven of witches.
+The vibe is sullen AF, and very stark.
+I think I've seen this movie five times, three of those in the theater.
 ## 2016

 1. **Nine Lives**